Who we are

 Meeting with MP for Footscray Katie Hall on prospects of Grieve Parade extension and possible relocation of Tottenham/Brooklyn container yards.

 Requests made to Victoria Police and the National Heavy Vehicle Regulator for night-time speed enforcement on Williamstown Rd as hundreds of massive interstate freight trucks are diverted nightly from the West Gate Freeway down Williamstown Rd.
+The overnight closures continue sporadically, then continuously for four weeks from August to September.
+The only response from authorities is to place electronic messaging signs requesting truck drivers to obey speed limits.

 APRIL 2020